AppDaemon/appdaemon/README.md

 # Legacy Configuration

 AppDaemon also currently supports a legacy `ini` style of configuration and it is shown here for backward compatibility.
 It is recommended that you move to the YAML format using the provided tool.
+When using the legacy configuration style, there are no `HASS` or `HADashboard` sections - the associated directives all go in the `AppDaemon` section.

 ```ini